facebook-pixel

 How much cover do I need?

-The law says that you need at least £5 million of cover, although most insurers offer more.
+The law says that you need at least £5 million of cover, although most insurers offer at least £10 million.
 This is because the £5 million also needs to cover legal fees and other costs, which can diminish the amount remaining to pay compensation and damages.

 If you own a group of businesses, you can take out a group policy of £5 million rather than separate policies for each business.
 However, you may want to increase this limit for additional peace of mind.